Song Young-gil, South Korea’s ruling party leader, was attacked during a rally days before Korea’s presidential election marked by bitter campaigning.

 The attack is the latest development of a bitter presidential campaign that has showcased Korea’s political divide.
 Opinion surveys show that both candidates have more critics than supporters.

-The country is divided with South Korean regional rivalries, views on North Korea, a conflict between generations, economic inequality and women's rights issues.
+The country is divided by South Korean regional rivalries, views on North Korea, a conflict between generations, economic inequality and women’s rights issues.

 In the middle of the COVID-19 pandemic harming its economy, South Korea is stuck between the competition of the United States and China, the former being its main ally and the latter its main trade partner, while facing threats by North Korea with their weapon tests.